 As we move further away from fossil fuels, one of the challenges we’re facing is how to make the best possible use of energy generated from the sun, or the wind – using what we can when generation is highest, and storing any excess to use when the sun isn’t shining.

-The wonderful world of Renewable Energy Guarantee of Origin (REGO) certificates
+Renewable Energy Guarantee of Origin (REGO) certificates

-Every year, energy supplier have to publish where they’ve sourced their electricity from (their ‘Fuel Mix’).
+Every year, energy suppliers have to publish where they’ve sourced their electricity from (their ‘Fuel Mix’).
 When it comes time to disclose this Fuel Mix, suppliers use the REGOs they’ve purchased as proof of their renewable credentials.

 We buy enough of these certificates to cover every single unit of energy our customers use.
 This means that our customers’ demand on the National Grid is only met by renewably-generated sources.